emmalowe/forecasting-a-sustainable-future/README.md

 - Jason Brownlee of <a href="https://machinelearningmastery.com">Machine Learning Mastery</a> who through his amazingly instructive blog posts has unwittingly provided me with a wealth of technical information without which I wouldn't have been able to complete this project.

-- My husband Dave for his constant, unwavering support in everything I do, but especially for making sure I've been fed and rested during the program, and for letting me chew his ear off about cool new concepts I've learnt.
+- My husband Dave for his constant, unwavering support in everything I do, but especially for making sure I've been fed and rested during the program, and for letting me bend his ear about cool new concepts I've learnt.